 1. Introduction

-This webpage sets out the educational governance structure for Health Education England (HEE), working across the south west.
-It is designed to ensure that we meet our responsibilities on behalf of HEE to the standard required by the General Medical Council (GMC).
+This webpage sets out the educational governance structure for NHS England, working across the south west.
+It is designed to ensure that we meet our responsibilities on behalf of NHS England to the standard required by the General Medical Council (GMC).

 This page summarises: